LibreOffice/core/winaccessibility/README.md

 If an assistive technology like NVDA is running when soffice starts, IA2 should be automatically enabled and work as expected.

-'accprobe' can be used to to introspect the accessibility hierarchy remotely, checkout:
+'accprobe' can be used to introspect the accessibility hierarchy remotely, checkout:

 <http://accessibility.linuxfoundation.org/a11yweb/util/accprobe/>